elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 You will also notice that each column has a card of different color.
 I want us to use reusable components to implement these cards in our LiveView application.
 The board will act as the parent live view while the card will be the component.

-Now that we want the cards in each section to have different colors, how can we make it possible keeping in mind that we are using reusable components.
+We want the cards in each section to have different colors.
+So, how can leverage the same reusable component in each column, when the card should be a different color each time?

 Let’s begin: